Wang Hao (chess player): Career

-Wang's first major tournament win was the Dubai Open in April 2005, when he was still untitled and finished clear first with a score of 7/9 points (rating performance of 2731), ahead of 53 grandmasters and 30 international masters.

-In August 2005, Wang won with 10/11 (two points clear ahead of the rest of the field) in the 2nd IGB Dato' Arthur Tan Malaysia Open in Kuala Lumpur (rating performance of 2843).

-In October 2005, he came joint-first in the Beijing Zonal 3.3 tournament, and took the second place after a playoff match.
+As with Gata Kamsky, Wang became a grandmaster without first gaining an International Master title.
+He achieved his first grandmaster norm at the 2005 Aeroflot Open A2 Group in Moscow, Russia, scoring 6.5/9.
+He achieved his second grandmaster norm in his first major tournament win at the 2005 Dubai Open, when he was still untitled and finished clear first with a score of 7/9 points (rating performance of 2731), ahead of 53 grandmasters and 30 international masters.
+In August 2005, he achieved his final grandmaster norm by winning the 2nd IGB Dato' Arthur Tan Malaysia Open in Kuala Lumpur (rating performance of 2843) with 10/11, two points clear of the rest of the field.
+He thereby became China's 20th grandmaster at the age of 16.
+In October 2005, he came joint-first in the Beijing Zonal 3.3 tournament, and took second place after a playoff match.

-In February 2007, he won the GACC Tournament at the University of Malaya.

-In September 2007, he came in second place, after Zhang Pengxiang, at the Asian Individual Championship in Manila.
-In October 2007, Wang came third at the World Junior Chess Championship in Yerevan.
-In January 2008, at the 15th Asian Team Chess Championship in Visakhapatnam, Wang won an individual gold medal for his performance on board three (5/6).
-The national team had also won gold overall.

-In March 2008, he won the 23rd Reykjavik Open on tie-break with 7/9 points (2721 rating performance).

-In April 2008, Wang competed at the Russian Team Championships in Dagomys, Sochi for the team 64 (Moscow), where he achieved a score of 8.0/11 (+5=6-0) and a performance rating of 2795.

-In July 2008, he came 5th out of 10 players at the 9th Karpov International Tournament (Category 18, average Elo rating: 2691) in Poikovskiy, Russia.
-He scored 5/9 (+2=6-1) with a performance of 2734.

-In September 2008, he competed in the 5th Russia v China Match in Ningbo, where he was the top scorer in the men's section with 3½/5 and a performance rating of 2844 playing with Wang Yue, Bu Xiangzhi, Ni Hua, Li Chao for the Chinese men's team.
+In February 2007, Wang won the GACC Tournament at the University of Malaya.
+In September 2007, he came in second place at the Asian Individual Championship in Manila, after Zhang Pengxiang.
+In October 2007, he came third at the World Junior Chess Championship in Yerevan.
+In January 2008, at the 15th Asian Team Chess Championship in Visakhapatnam, he won an individual gold medal for his performance on board three, scoring 5/6.
+The national team also won gold overall.
+In March 2008, he won the 23rd Reykjavik Open on tiebreakers with 7/9 (2721 performance rating).
+In April 2008, Wang competed at the Russian Team Championships in Dagomys, Sochi for the team 64 (Moscow), where he achieved a score of 8/11 (+5−0=6) and a performance rating of 2795.
+In July 2008, he came 5th out of 10 players at the 9th Karpov International Tournament in Poikovskiy, Russia.
+He scored 5/9 (+2−1=6) with a performance rating of 2734.
+In September 2008, he competed in the 5th Russia v.
+China Match in Ningbo, where he was the top scorer in the men's section with 3.5/5 and a performance rating of 2844, playing with Wang Yue, Bu Xiangzhi, Ni Hua, and Li Chao for the Chinese men's team.

-In May 2009, he scored 5½/10 (+3=5-2) at the 39th Bosna International Tournament in Sarajevo with a 2725 performance, sharing second place with Borki Predojevic.

-In November 2009, he competed in the FIDE World Cup: after defeating Joshua Friedel and Surya Shekhar Ganguly in the first two rounds, he was knocked out by Shakhriyar Mamedyarov.
+In May 2009, Wang scored 5.5/10 (+3−2=5) at the 39th Bosna International Tournament in Sarajevo with a 2725 performance rating, sharing second place with Borki Predojević.
+In November 2009, he competed in the FIDE World Cup; after defeating Joshua Friedel and Surya Shekhar Ganguly in the first two rounds, he was knocked out by Shakhriyar Mamedyarov.
 In May 2010, he won the 40th Bosna International Tournament.

-In the following month, Wang Hao won the Chinese Chess Championship scoring 7½/11 and edging out 2004 champion Bu Xiangzhi and Zhou Jianchao on tiebreak.

-In September 2010 he competed in the Grand Slam of Shanghai, a four players round-robin tournament, in which he played Levon Aronian, Alexei Shirov and Vladimir Kramnik.
-Wang Hao, the lowest ranked player in the tournament, scored three draws and three losses.
+The following month, he won the Chinese Chess Championship, scoring 7.5/11 and edging out 2004 champion Bu Xiangzhi and Zhou Jianchao on tiebreak.
+In September 2010, he competed in the Grand Slam of Shanghai, a four-player round-robin tournament, in which he played Levon Aronian, Alexei Shirov, and Vladimir Kramnik.
+Wang, the lowest-rated player in the tournament, scored three draws and three losses.